robfig/cron/README.md

   UPDATING: Code that sets Cron.ErrorLogger or calls Cron.SetLocation must be updated to provide those values on construction.

+- CRON_TZ is now the recommended way to specify the timezone of a single schedule, which is sanctioned by the specification.
+The legacy "TZ=" prefix will continue to be supported since it is unambiguous and easy to do so.

 ### Background - Cron spec format

 There are two cron spec formats in common usage: